Creatrix-Net/creatrix-net.github.io/_pages/contact.md

 ## Email Address

-For general inquiries, support, or feedback, reach us at: hello@theccreativenet.in or creativenet@dhruvashaw.in
+For general inquiries, support, or feedback, reach us at: {{site.email}} or creativenet@dhruvashaw.in

 ## Registered Office Address